e2e-tests-dataset/comparative-experiment/E2EDATASET/README.md

 ## Step 5: Run all TJobs

-- Run each TJob 10 times (Play buttom)
+- Run each TJob 10 times (Play button)
 - Do not run them concurrently
 - Each time you run a TJob, a TJobExecution will be created